 On 4 January 2016, the Group completed the acquisition of the entire share capital of Lane Industries Inc. ("Lane"), a private company incorporated under the laws of the United States of America, with its registered offices in Cheshire, Connecticut.
-Lane, in turn, is the parent company of four operating companies, namely: The Lane Construction Corporation, Lane Power & Energy, Inc., Lane Infrastructure, Inc., and Lane Worldwide Infrastructure, Inc.
+Lane, in turn, is the parent company of The Lane Construction Corporation.